Josko/aura-bot/README.md

 * Uses DotA stats automagically on maps with 'DotA' in the filename
 * Uses fewer boost libraries
 * Single-threaded execution
+* Auto spoofcheck in private games on PvPGNs
 * More commands added either ingame or bnet

 Multi-platform